take action in clayton county

 College and Career Readiness Performance Index (CCRPI) Summary: During the January 13 board meeting, a summary of CCRPI outcomes from 2019-2024 was presented to the board.
 Within the content mastery metric, which measures whether students are achieving at a level necessary to be prepared for the next grade, college, or career, CCPS scores significantly lagged behind state average scores across all grade levels.
 CCPS did experience growth in content mastery scores across all grade levels and subject areas from 2023 to 2024.
 However, content mastery scores are still lower than the district’s 2019 (pre-pandemic) scores.
 The board will do a deep dive of the data report to inform the district’s strategic plan, future budget allocation, and policies.
 Access the summary presentation here.

 • Note: CCRPI is Georgia’s school accountability tool.
-Learn more about the tool here
+Learn more about the tool here.

 Homestead Exemption Vote: The Board held two public hearings on the Homestead Exemption bill (HB 581) to inform community members about the bill’s impact on the district.
 The bill provides property tax relief to homeowners by capping annual increases in property values and offering local governments the option to opt in or out indefinitely.
 CCPS’ Department of Business Services explained how opting in to the exemption would decrease district funding because 40% of the district’s funding is from local property taxes.
 Several public commenters urged the board to opt in due to the tax burden property owners are feeling.